jimmyliu1326/CANS/README.md

--i|--input            .csv file with first column as sample name and second column as path to fastq, no headers required -o|--output           Path to output directory -e|--expected_length  Expected sequence length (bps) of target amplicon
+-i|--input            .csv file with first column as sample name and second column as path to fastq, no headers required -o|--output           Path to output directory -e|--expected_length  Expected sequence length (bps) of target amplicon --mode                Select the mode for full-length reads identification (Options: dynamic/static)

 Optional arguments:
+--primers             Path to FASTA file containing forward and reverse primer sequences to select PCR products for consensus building
 -r|--reference        Reference sequence used for dehosting -s|--subsample        Specify the target coverage for consensus calling [Default = 1000] -d|--deviation        Specify the read length deviation from (+/-) expected read length allowed for consensus building [Default = 50 bps]